alexewerlof/micromustache/README.md

 // My password is ***!
 ```

-You can even resolve asynchronously using the `renderFnAsync()`.
-For example the following code uses [node-fetch](https://www.npmjs.com/package/node-fetch) to get a task title from the [jsonplaceholder API](https://jsonplaceholder.typicode.com).
+If you want to resolve a value asynchronously, we got you covered using the `renderFnAsync()` instead of `renderFn()`.
+For example the following code uses [node-fetch](https://www.npmjs.com/package/node-fetch) to resolve a url.

 ```javascript
 const { renderFnAsync } = require('micromustache')